 According to Microsoft, Bing users are indeed older, with over 70 percent between 35-65 years of age.
 But they are also more affluent and tend to spend more money online than their Google counterparts.
 A full third of the Bing audience has a $100K+ household income, and its users spend on average 22 percent more than the average internet searcher.
 On top of that, Microsoft claims that there’s at least 66 million users that you just won’t reach on Google at all.

-Bing Can Have Lower CPCs with Bigger Returns on Ad Spend
+Microsoft Advertising Can Have Lower CPCs with Bigger Returns on Ad Spend

 Thankfully, this isn’t one of those “you get what you pay for” situations, either.
 In an account example cited by Hanapin Marketing where the total spend in Bing made up 12% of the total ad spend for the year, the resulting ROAS were significantly higher in Bing at 487% compared to Google at 334%.

 When you advertise on Bing, you’re getting a three-fer: your ads also appear on Yahoo and AOL ad networks.
-This opens up your campaigns to searchers across all Bing, Yahoo, and AOL owned and operated sites, as well all their partner sites like Amazon, Wall Street Journal, CBS Interactive, and more when you opt-in to syndicated search.
+This opens up your campaigns to searchers across all Bing, Yahoo, and AOL owned and operated sites, as well as all their partner sites like Amazon, Wall Street Journal, CBS Interactive, and more when you opt-in to syndicated search.
 Of course, you can advertise on the same Google partner sites when you use Google Ads, so this isn’t exactly unique, but again, by reaching out to Yahoo and AOL, you are going to be able to net audiences that do not use Google search.
 If your customer demographic tends to be older and less tech savvy, you absolutely need to take advantage of this.

-It’s Easy to Use with Google Ads
+Microsoft Advertising is Easy to Use with Google Ads

 Want more info about Invoca’s Bing Integration?
 Call us at call 855-727-9492 or click here to schedule a demo.